datajoint/datajoint-elements/install.md

 ## Install a version control system

 + Git is an open-source, distributed version control system for collaborating with software development.
-GitHub is a platform that hosts software developed with Git.
+GitHub is a platform that hosts projects managed with Git.
 As the example DataJoint workflows are hosted on GitHub, we will use Git to clone (i.e. download) this repository.